billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 ### Low Latency Mode

-This mode runs the probe sample fetching loop faster, which reduces the time to get fresh data.
+This mode runs the probe (and Obx ADC) sample fetching loop faster, which reduces the time to get fresh data.
 However, this drives the CPU 50%+ harder and reduces the maximum number of probes you can safely run concurrently.

 ### Acquisition Start Signal